noahneumark/aframe-resonance-audio/README.md

 ## Features

-version 0.2.0
+version 0.2.1

 * **Beat sync music** with VR animations.
 Can be set to analyze beat data on load (expensive), or can include optional JSON file with beat data (preferred in most cases).
 * **Sequencing capability**.
 Each beat sync instance supports variable frequency relative to beat (fractions or multiples), pattern loops, and start/end time.
-* **iOS audio support.**  Click screen unlocks the audio to account for Safari's restrictive policy.
+* **Unlock audio support.**  Click screen unlocks the audio to account for Safari's (and now Chrome's) restrictive policy on autoplay.
 * **Ambisonic** (spherical 3d) audio support for 4 channel 1st order source files.
 * **Loop and autoplay.**
 * **Room options** allow changing materials, and dimensions.